c6o/docs/content/_fragments/app-install.md

-To install the full Desktop application and CLI, visit our [downloads page](https://codezero.io/tooling/desktop#download-app), and install the appropriate installer for your Operating System.
+To install the full Desktop application and CLI, visit our [Getting Started](https://www.codezero.io/get-started) page, and install the appropriate installer for your Operating System.

 Alternatively, to install CodeZero via the command line, run: